frame-lang/frame-docs/getting_started/machine_block.rst

 Not surprsingly, Frame defines the start state as first state in a system spec.
 For our system that is **$Hello**.

-So our system has a whole state dedicated to "Hello", which seems excessive at least the intent very well defined.
+So our system has a start state dedicated to "Hello", which, despite possibly seeming excessive, at least has the virtue of making the intent very well defined.
 But how in the world will we ever get to "World"?
 Let's learn next about event handlers to find out.

 Event Handlers
 --------------